 To Wadsworth Falls: It reconnects at the Main Trail halfway point.
 Just before that there is 0.45 mile Cedar Loop Trail option that travels north then humps south back to the main Cedar Trail branch.
 The trail ends at Cherry Hill Road and from there it's easy access to Wadsworth Falls.

 To Little Falls: At the junction with the White Birch Trail and Blue blaze Little Falls Trail - head west.
 The trail melds with a small section of the Main Trail and then continues on the challenging Blue blaze Trail to Little Falls.

 Laurel Brook Trail

-Trail Length: 0.45 miles
+Trail Length: 0.45 miles, blaze Yellow, Intermediate, Advanced

 The Yellow blazed Laurel Brook Trail is one of the more challenging trails at Wadsworth State Park with singletrack sections and steep climbs.
 It follows Laurel Brook along the eastern side of the park.
 Laurel Brook which feeds the Coginchaug River, usually flows steadily even in the summer and is subject to periodic flooding.
 Two foot bridges, about 730 feet apart cross over the stream.

 White Birch Trail

-Trail Length: 0.5 miles
+Trail Length: 0.5 miles, blaze White, Easy

 The Bridge Trail